-EPA also requests that reservation residents reduce all sources of air pollution, including excess driving and idling of vehicles, and the use of woodstoves and fireplaces, unless it is your only source of heat.
+EPA requests that reservation residents reduce all sources of air pollution as much as possible, including excess driving and idling of vehicles, and the use of woodstoves and fireplaces unless they are the only adequate source of heat.

 Air pollution can have significant health impacts.
 Cooperation from the community will help people who are most at risk during this period, including children, the elderly, pregnant women, people with asthma or difficulty breathing, or heart problems.
 Those sensitive groups should avoid outdoor exercise and minimize exposure to outdoor pollution as much as possible.
 Under the most severe pollution levels all residents should restrict their activities.

 For current burn ban status, please visit: https://waburnbans.net/, contact EPA at 1-800-424-4372 or by email at R10_farrhotline@epa.gov.

 Find more information online at: http://yosemite.epa.gov/R10/tribal.nsf/programs/farr-burn-bans.